mason-cds-intro-comput-sci/homework-1-rail-trail/README.md

 > Your first major assignment is a set of exercises based around a single dataset called rail_trail, which will provide you with practice in creating visualizations using R and ggplot2.

-Due: Month, Day Year @ Time
+Due: Month Day, Year @ Time

 -   [Instructions](#instructions)
 -   [The rail trail dataset](#the-rail-trail-dataset)